Chokyotager/NotYetAnotherNightshade/README.md

 There is also an explicit link file in requirements.txt for all Conda packages.

 ## Usage

+By default, the saved model `ZINC-extmodel5hk-3M` is used.
+This is the same model which was used throughout the manuscript to generate the figures.
+You should be able to reproduce the results accordingly.

+If you want to train your own model, look at the "training your own model" section below.

 ### Conversion of SMILES to latent space
 This tool converts any SMILES molecule into a continuous mathematical space of 64 dimensions.